Bath pharmacist Nick Daines explains how his sexual health service works.

-Why did you start offering the service?
+I’ve been offering this service since 2014.
 When we partnered with CityDoc (the UK network of healthcare clinics) to deliver a travel health service, it came as part of the package.

 In terms of time [for setting up all the services that we offer], it was probably a couple of weeks’ worth of training for me.
 In terms of financial costs, the consultation room was already in place, but we did quickly realise that we needed an additional PC point in that room, so we had to renegotiate the contract with our systems provider.
 For the sexual health service specifically, I also completed a Phlebotomy course, which cost £350 and a one-day training with CityDoc, which would have cost another £200 or so.

 I completed a one day training at CityDoc and some personal self-directed training, and the Phlebotomy course, which involved a two day face-to-face training with additional study time at home and some essays to complete.